 Why Seal is different

 Traditional GxP systems are frozen after validation.
 Any change risks triggering months of re-validation work.
 Teams are forced to choose between compliance and improvement—a fundamental conflict between the goals of quality and the operational needs of the business.
 Seal resolves this.
-Unlike systems that must be locked down after validation, Seal is built so that every change goes through Change Sets with formal review and approval, and automated tests verify the system after every change.
+Unlike systems that must be locked down after validation, Seal is built so that every configuration change goes through Change Sets with formal review and approval, and automated tests verify the system after every change.
 You evolve your configuration without compromising your validated state.
-Pharmaceutical, biotech, and medical device companies run their GxP-regulated operations on Seal—GMP manufacturing, GLP laboratories, GCP clinical trials.
-Customers run their entire QMS on Seal: document control, deviations, CAPAs, change control.Our approach to validation
+Pharmaceutical, biotech, and medical device companies run their GxP-regulated operations on Seal — GMP manufacturing, GLP laboratories, GCP clinical trials.
+Customers run their entire QMS on Seal: document control, deviations, CAPAs, change control.The FDA has inspected companies using Seal as their QMS and MES.

 Non-GxP / R&D